 - Make lifestyle changes such as quitting smoking and drinking

 Alcohol and smoking are especially dangerous because they lead to a number of complications.
 These include problems with anesthesia, infections, internal bleeding and a longer time to heal, which is why you must quit these habits.
-It may be hard for you to quit them permanently, but it is not as hard to quit until the day of your surgery.
+It may be hard for you to quit them permanently, but it is not as hard to quit till the day of your surgery.

 - Before the operation, don’t eat or drink

 There are mechanisms in your body, which stop food from going up your esophagus while a surgery is being performed.
 They also stop inhaling food you spit up and this can lead to serious complications.
 With these body mechanisms stopped, it is much better to not eat or drink as then these risks are evaded.

 - Keep a stock of food ready at home before you go for a surgery